Alan Brain

 - Narrative -

 A short montage scene from the crime TV series ¨Acusados¨ (The Defendants).
+I edited and directed this series.

 - Documentary -

 A segment from a short documentary about the likelihood of citizen complaints against Chicago police resulting in punishment and the role of race in that outcome.
+I edited and produced this documentary.

 - Documentary -